 For over 15 years, I am proud to be part of MedChi, a pioneering physician organization that has become a model for the nation for physician involvement in healthcare initiatives.
-MedChi is continuing to show success in advocating for our patients and physicians by
+MedChi is continuing to show success in advocating for our patients and physicians by working tirelessly with legislators and other stakeholders in Maryland and in our nation's capital.
+I am equally proud to be associated with the amazing group of dedicated people who work hard in promoting comprehensive public health for everyone.

-Kathleen D. Keeffe Hough, MD Chair.
-MedChi Public Health Subcommittee public health for everyone.
+Kathleen D. Keeffe Hough, MD

+Chair, MedChi Public Health Subcommittee